cassiatorczon/cis1904-spring25/week06/class/LazyEvaluation.md

-we know that the status will be printed, and then the counter will be incremented, and then the results of doing those things will be passed to `f`, and it does not matter whether `f` actually ends up using those results.
+we know that the status will be printed, and then the counter will be incremented, and then the results of doing those things will be passed to `f`, regardless of whether `f` actually ends up using those results.

 If the printing of the status and incrementing of the counter could independently happen, or not, in either order, depending on whether f happens